VHS Revival revisits John McTiernan’s genre-defining masterpiece.

 Eeeh!
 Sorry, Hans, wrong guess.
 Would you like to go for Double Jeopardy where the scores can really change?’-John McClane

-Another reason Die Hard proves so effective is because of its cat and mouse simplicity, not only in regards to Gruber, but to his equally memorable Henchman, Karl, a granite European whose vengeful path allows their claustrophobic battle of wits another dimension.
-Hans is seemingly unshakeable, an egotist who refuses to regard McClane as anything more than another fly in the ointment of his master plan, but Karl threatens to play into the hands of the maverick cop, a sub-plot which promises to divide and conquer.
+Another reason Die Hard proves so effective is its cat-and-mouse simplicity, not only in regards to Gruber, but to his equally memorable Henchman, Karl, a granite European whose vengeful path allows their claustrophobic battle of wits another dimension.
+Hans is seemingly unshakeable, an egotist who refuses to regard McClane as anything more than another fly in the ointment, but Karl threatens to play into the hands of the maverick cop, a sub-plot which promises to divide and conquer.

 This time John Wayne Doesn’t walk off into the sunset with Grace Kelly – Hans Gruber

 How many times have I seen this movie in my lifetime?
 I really could not estimate with any degree of accuracy.
 All I know is, that time of year is once again approaching, and the opening notes of Vaughn Monroe’s 1946 rendition of Let it Snow are beginning to chime in my head.
 When I was a younger man, I watched Die Hard so many times I had to restrain myself for fear of spoiling the whole experience, for no matter how much you might adore a particular movie, there is always a risk of overexposure, of transforming a joyous masterpiece into an overbearing recital.
 And so one year I made a promise to myself: I would only watch the action genre’s indisputable high point once a year, and only during the festive season that it has come to symbolise so wonderfully.